“You can always be thinner, look better!”

 Is Paddle Boarding a Good Full Body Workout?

 Yes!
 In all actuality, paddle boarding is relaxing, interesting, intense, and therapeutic.
 It has been studied and noted that you can burn up to 430 calories every hour that you’re recreational paddling.
+Recreational use is the most common type of SUP paddleboarding, and is an easy paddle with calm water and light winds at a slow walking type pace.

 However, this number isn’t a fixed amount that any and every person can achieve with just an hour of constant paddle boarding.
 The number of calories you burn paddle boarding relies entirely on the paddler’s age, experience, gender, and paddling technique.